 Fresh start applicants must apply for transfer admission (or readmission if they attended UT Austin in the past), must submit transcripts for all college-level coursework taken and all required application items by the transfer deadline, and must have the minimum number of transferable courses.

 Enrollment as a Nondegree Student

-A student who holds a bachelor’s degree from an accredited institution, including the University, may apply for admission as a nondegree student in one of the undergraduate colleges or schools.
+A student who holds a bachelor’s degree from an accredited institution, including UT Austin, may apply for admission as a nondegree student in one of the undergraduate colleges or schools.
 Students seeking nondegree admission follow the process for undergraduate transfer applicants and are considered on a competitive basis with transfer applicants for the same semester.
 Some undergraduate majors are not open to nondegree students; applicants must select from available nondegree majors.

-With the approval of the instructor and the graduate adviser, a nondegree student may take any graduate course for which he or she meets the prerequisite.
+With the approval of the instructor and the graduate advisor, a nondegree student may take any graduate course for which he or she meets the prerequisite.
 However, graduate courses that a student takes while enrolled as an undergraduate nondegree student may not later be counted toward a graduate degree.

 Exchange students.
 A student who is admitted to the University through a reciprocal exchange program is also classified as a nondegree student.
 An exchange student may not register for more than two long-session semesters and one summer session.
 The transferability of academic credit to the student’s home institution is determined by the home institution.

 An exchange student may later apply for admission to the University as a degree-seeking student, but only after completion of the exchange period.
 If the student is admitted as a degree-seeker, credit that he or she earned as an exchange student may be counted toward a University degree only on a limited basis and only with the approval of the student’s dean.